 - Experience traditional Bedouin life on the sand dunes of the Sahara

-- Explore gorgeous mosques, squares, courtyards, and hidden tombs in Marrakech
+- Explore mosques, squares, courtyards, and hidden tombs in Marrakesh

 |Day 1||Casablanca and Meknes||Meknes|